 Like the person who wanted help for their friend who is a self-mutilator, I also have sought help.
 I have not found any support groups for that though.
 It is like an addiction, but one can't locate help like you can for example "A.A."
 How do self-mutilators find a support group if in fact any exist?
 I am in a PHP (Partial Hospital) for grief issues, and yes past sexual abuse issues.
 I also have a therapist, but nobody here really can answer.
 Can S.A.F.E. help?

 It sounds like you have been working hard to find support as you heal and seek help for dealing with grief and self-mutilation.
-You are already taking important steps in your recovery process by connecting with resources like your therapist and medical care.
-While support groups for self-mutilation may be less prevalent, there are a few (like S.A.F.E. — Self Abuse Finally Ends) that have national as well as local resources that can hopefully support your healing journey further.
+You are already taking key steps in your recovery process by connecting with resources like your therapist and medical care.
+While support groups for self-mutilation may be less prevalent, there are a few that have national as well as local resources that can hopefully support your healing journey further.

 Self-mutilation, also known as self-harm or self-injury, can show up in a variety of behaviors and is often a coping strategy for dealing with previous trauma.
 People inflict self-harm through cutting, burning, pulling out hair, or drawing blood through scratching or biting themselves.
 Typically acts of self-injury do not result in ending one’s life.
 However, it can cause harmful short-term and long-term impacts on a person’s physical and psychological health.
 While many people who resort to self-harm may report temporarily feeling calm after injuring themselves, this is often followed by feelings of guilt and shame, perpetuating a cycle of emotional and physical pain.